-5 Alternative Solutions
+Alternative Solutions For Childcare

 In 2018 it really does take a village to raise children.
 Unlike the ‘olden days’, we are seeing more parents living in new locations with no family support and more women embarking on full-time careers (yay)!
 The loss of these typical support services has seen parents become more creative as they build their village with variations on the classic.
-A Childcare Centre is not always the best options for families so let’s take a look at some solutions that might work, but not always be considered.
+A Childcare Centre is not always the best options for families so let’s take a look at some other solutions for childcare that might work, but not always be considered.

 Costs: $30 – $45/ hour | Rebate: No